Location & Position

 Understanding Liver Ligaments

-Important Concept: Liver "ligaments" are NOT true ligaments (like knee ligaments).
-They are double-layered folds of peritoneum connecting liver to:
+Important Concept: Liver "ligaments" are NOT true ligaments.
+They are double-layered folds of peritoneum connecting liver to: diaphragm, anterior abdominal wall, or stomach (lesser omentum).
+Liver is mainly supported by intra-abdominal pressure and surrounding organs.

 1. Falciform Ligament